-Pit-King is a manure digestant product designed for farm manure pits, lagoons, slurry stores, feedlots, and pens.
-It contains a patented and proprietary blend of enzymes and microorganisms that help break down manure solids produced by dairy cattle, beef cattle, and hogs.
+Pit-King® is a manure digestant product designed for farm manure pits, lagoons, slurry stores, feedlots and pens.
+It contains a patented and proprietary blend of enzymes and microorganisms that help break down manure solids produced by dairy cattle, beef cattle and swine.

 At a large Washington dairy farm, Pit-King was added to the lagoon in late May.
 Within one month, the farm noticed considerably fewer floating manure solids.
-The lagoon also became much easier to manage and odor levels saw a steady decrease in that time.
+The lagoon also became much easier to manage and odor levels saw a steady decrease during that time period.

 How Much Pit-King Do I Need?

-The amount of Pit-King applied and frequency will be dependent on the amount of waste entering the pit.
-Adjust the treatment amount and frequency with consideration to the historical build‐up of solids and amount of waste entering the pit.
-For example, if hay or bedding, disinfectants, detergents, or excessively hard water is entering the pit, then treat heavier with Pit‐King.
+The amount of Pit-King applied and frequency of application will be dependent on the amount of waste entering the pit.
+Adjust the treatment amount and frequency with consideration to historical build‐up of solids and amount of waste entering the pit.
+For example, if hay or bedding, disinfectants, detergents or excessively hard water is entering the pit, then treat heavier with Pit‐King.
 We would suggest at a 1.5x rate.

 For more information on Pit-King, please contact us.